Paperspace/Docs/projects/gradientci.md

 * **worker.dockerfile.use**: indicates whether a supplied dockerfile should be used for worker nodes.
 * **worker.dockerfile.path**: defines the relative path of the dockerfile for worker nodes.
 If no value is provided (and dockerfile.use is set to true) the assumed location is "./Dockerfile"
 * **parameter-server.dockerfile.use**: indicates whether a supplied dockerfile should be used for multinode configuration parameter servers.
-* **parameter-server.dockerfile.path**: defines the relative path of the dockerfile for multinode configuration parmeter servers.
+* **parameter-server.dockerfile.path**: defines the relative path of the dockerfile for multinode configuration parameter servers.
 If no value is provided (and dockerfile.use is set to true) the assumed location is "./Dockerfile"

 ```yaml
 worker: